 Bira 5-Step Guide to Covid-Secure Reopening

-From 15th June 2020, non-essential shops in England will be able to re-open for business if they are Covid–Secure and as long as the Government’s five tests continue to be met.
-In Wales, shops are awaiting confirmation they can open on 18th June and in Scotland and Northern Ireland, no date has yet been set but they are hoped to come soon after England and Wales.
+From 15th June 2020, non-essential shops in England were able to re-open for business if they’re Covid–Secure and as long as the Government’s five tests continue to be met.
+In Wales, shops received confirmation they can open from 22nd June and in Scotland shops reopened on 29th June and Northern Ireland on the 12th June.

-Great news for the independent retail sector, much of which is well underway preparing for re-opening.
-In the new normal, we’ll all need to make changes to be able to re-open our high street.
+Great news for the independent retail sector, much of which has now fully re-opened.
+In the new normal, we all need to make changes to be able to successfully re-establish our high street.

-This short guide is designed to give you a simple overview of how to prepare for opening up your Covid–Secure retail business and the five steps it covers are:
+This short guide is designed to give you a simple overview of how to open up your Covid–Secure retail business and the five steps it covers are:

 - Read the government guidance